alexyuly/chil/README.md

 A schema component source code file should have an extension of `.schema`.
 The content of a schema component source code file is valid [YAML](http://yaml.org/spec/1.2/spec.html).
 (YAML is well-suited to a language which represents code as data.
 It avoids extraneous symbols such as quotes and braces, which do not add to the human-readable meaning of words.)

 Each stream of a schema component is defined as a key-value pair within a dictionary.
-The key is the name of the stream, while the value is a "delegate", which is a reference to a stream within the component's private scope.
-The delegate is called in response to each value sent to the stream, and all values output by the delegate are sent to the stream's output.
+The key is the name of the stream, while the value is a "delegate":

 #### Delegate